-Kiln dried logs delivered to Bedfordshire & Bedford
+Kiln dried logs – Free delivery to Bedfordshire & Bedford

 Welcome to Firewood Fund, the place to buy seasoned & kiln dried logs online.
 Get free delivery to Bedford and Bedfordshire.